prestontasoff/ESPM_112L_24/Week_5/Week_5_walkthrough.md

 - Create a symbolic link to the executable file for the ESOMana program:

     `ln -s /opt/bin/bio/ESOM/bin/esomana .`

 - Run the program to launch the GUI

     `./esomana`

 Congratulations!
 Now let's start loading things.
 Navigate to the top left of your window and select "File -> Load `*`.wts".
+You'll find all the files in your `/home/[USERID]/esom_files` folder.
+If you don't have that folder, that means you didn't follow my instructions from earlier.
+Go look up.

+You'll see a colored map with some dots pop up now, like so: